Supersheep50/The-Hey-Look-Listen-Website/README.md

 Once you have created an account:
 - Log in to ElephantSQL to access your dashboard.
 - Click *Create New Instance*.
-- Give your plan a name (usually the name of the project, in this case *GoodGames-DRF-API*).
+- Give your plan a name (usually the name of the project, in this case *Hey-Look-Listen*).
 - Select the Tiny Turtle (Free) plan.
 - Leave the Tags field blank.
 - Click *Select Region* and choose a data center near you.